Ormabe/tictactoe/README.md

 ## How does it work?

-All Visitors are able to immediately play a game with a friend.
+All visitors are able to immediately play a game with a friend.

 ## How to run 'TicTacToe' locally: